Eyescale/Consensus/Release/Version-2.0/README.txt

 		%<?>	matching value
 		%<!>	matching variable

-	Note that when found in occurrences the EENOV register variables %<?> %<!>
+	Note that when found in occurrences the EENO register variables %<?> %<!>
 	will be dereferenced inside the local CNDB prior to the occurrence query being launched, with the following exceptions:

 		in %<?:sub>		// as-is
 		in %<!:sub>		// as-is

+		do > "fmt" : %<?:sub>	// as-is
+		do > "fmt" : %<!:sub>	// as-is

 	where the sub expression is evaluated directly in the source CNDB, and

 		do expression

-	where the %<?> and %<!> expression terms, if any are present as-is (that
+	where the %<?:sub> and %<!:sub> terms, if any are present "as-is" - that
-	is: unfiltered etc.) will be converted locally, modulo instantiation.
+	is: unfiltered etc. - will be converted locally, modulo instantiation.

     6. Narrative parent Register Variable ..

-	The Narrative parent Register Variable .. allows a proxy to the narrative's parent ( narrative, instance ) to be used - e.g.
+	The Narrative parent Register Variable .. allows a proxy to the narrative's parent connection to be used - e.g.

 		on : connection : ? < .
 			// one of my sources just registered a new connection